wallashss/node/README.md

 ### Customize

-Create an `.env` file to start the application in [cluster mode](https://nodejs.org/api/cluster.html#cluster_cluster), change the its running port, logs directory, duration and maximum size.
+Create an `.env` file to start the application in [cluster mode](https://nodejs.org/api/cluster.html#cluster_cluster), change its running port, logs directory, duration and maximum size.
 The variable names and default values are:

 ```.env
 CLUSTER_MODE=false